Community Parenting Alternative (CPA)

 - Incarcerated inmates are eligible for the Community Parenting Alternative if they meet all of the following conditions:

-- The inmate must not have any current convictions for a felony that is a sex or violent offense
+- The incarcerated individual must not have any current convictions for a felony that is Classified as a sex offense or serious violent offense

-- DOC will review additional consideration factors when considering placement in the program, as listed in the CPA Screening Criteria.
+- DOC reviews additional consideration factors when considering placement in the program, as listed in the CPA Screening Criteria.

 - DSHS 17-063 Authorization

-- DOC 02-363 Addendum to the DSHS Authorization Form
+- DOC 02-363 Addendum to Release of Information

 - DOC 02-409 Community Parenting Alternative Goals